cohepub/starling/readme.txt

 Starling is a Unicode text processing library for Erlang.
 It's based on ICU (http://icu-project.org/), which you need to have installed to use Starling.

-You can install ICU on OSX with: sudo port install icu
+`port install icu` with MacPorts on OSX
-  (you must have MacPorts (http://www.macports.org/) installed to do this)

-Starling is implemented as a C port, and packaged as an OTP application.
+`apt-get install libicu38 libicu-dev` on Ubuntu

+You also need to have Ruby and Rake installed (the build script uses Rake).

+To compile, just run `rake` from Starling's root directory.

-Once you've compiled Starling, start the Erlang shell with: erl -pa ~/path/to/starling/ebin
+Once you've compiled Starling, start the Erlang shell with:
+`erl -pa ~/path/to/starling/ebin`

 You can then use Starling like this: